jertubiana/PGM/README.md

   - Monte Carlo trajectory.
 predicted analytically

-- **Equivalence between Boltzmann Machines and Gaussian RBM.** Code for mapping
+- **Equivalence between Boltzmann Machines and Gaussian RBM.** RBM with Gaussian hidden units are equivalent to BM with low-rank interaction matrices.
+Here, evaluated numerically.
   - Code for mapping a Gaussian RBM onto a BM.
   - Sample generation and moments comparison.